Adapted from Cocktail Codex by Alex Day, Nick Fauchald, and David Kaplan

 ice

-Add tequila and the orange liqueur of your choice to the shaker along with some ice cubes.
-Shake well until the shaker is frosted
+Juice the lime half directly into shaker.
+Add the tequila and the orange liqueur to the shaker along with some ice cubes.
+Shake well until the drink is cold and pour into a glass over ice.

 then pour the contents into a glass.
 I use a large wine glass.
 Put a few ice cubes in your glass along with half of the lime rind you squeezed into the drink, and go to town.
 Repeat as desired.